 This pack is intended for children three years of age and up, and we believe this is due to the animal's eyes being buttons.
 On the product we purchased for testing, they feel secure, and we did not experience any issue, but it is good to remember that any button can detach.
 Therefore, we suggest checking them regularly to ensure they are securely attached.
 We think this adorable backpack is a winner whether your tot needs a light pack or is graduating from a diaper bag.

-The High Sierra Loop Backpack may be an exciting option for a middle schooler or older who needs higher capacity for homework-filled days.
-This pack has ample storage for school essentials, lunch, a water bottle, and more, thanks to its multi-compartment design.
-Compared to the lineup, this backpack's quality is noticeable and fantastic, making it an option that we believe will likely last longer.
+The High Sierra Loop Backpack may be an exciting option for a middle schooler or older who needs a higher capacity for homework-filled days.
+Thanks to its multi-compartment design, this pack has ample storage for school essentials, lunch, a water bottle, etc. Compared to the lineup, this backpack's quality is noticeable and fantastic, making it an option that we believe will likely last longer.

 The Wildkin 15 Inch Backpack is a mid-sized backpack available in multiple fun designs for children three years old and older.
 It has two zippered pockets for packing essentials and a mesh side pocket to hold your child's water bottle.
 This backpack is 600 Denier Polyester, and according to its care instructions, this bag is spot clean only.

-Although the Amazon Basics Classic School Backpack is basic in design, it still boasts qualities we consider essential for a great kids' backpack.
+Although the Amazon Basics Classic School Backpack is straightforward in design, it still boasts qualities we consider essential for a great kids' backpack.
 The quality is decent, and there is enough padding to make the bag comfortable to wear.
-The main compartment is generous in size and features multiple internal pockets for extra storage and organization.
+The main compartment is generous and features multiple internal pockets for extra storage and organization.
 We also appreciate the front pocket for items you may need to quickly and easily grab.

 We had high hopes for this product, but the Velcro closures on the bag's side pockets lowered its ranking.
 We consider it a downside because the pockets do not stretch as much as contenders with stretchy elastic side pockets.
 But, if a basic backpack with some internal pockets works for you, this option is a potential contender.